A complete guide to starting your own travel blog

-One question I get asked often is how do I start a travel blog?
+As a travel blogger one question I often get asked by non-bloggers is how do I start a travel blog?

-To answer this question I’ve put together a quick-start guide to starting a travel blog.
-This guide should get you online in less than 30 minutes.
-From there it’s up to you how much time you put into your blog; from a once a week hobby to a full time job.
+Following these steps will get you online in less than half an hour.
+From there it’s up to you how much time you put into your blog; from a once-a-week hobby to a full-time business.

 Step 1: Choose a name for your travel blog

-If you already know what you are going to call your site then you can progress to the next step of ordering your domain and hosting.
+If you already know what you’re going to call your blog then you can progress to the next step of buying your domain and hosting.

-Once you have picked a name you’re now ready to register your domain name and get a hosting package.
+Once you have picked a name you’re ready to register your blog name and get a domain and hosting package.

-Step 2: Register your domain and order hosting
+Step 2: Register your domain and buy hosting

 Start setting up your site by ordering your domain and hosting here and follow these instructions.